© 2022 Avadar, All Rights Reserved

-Lastly, consider if you want your e-bike to include space for a laptop, bag or groceries.
+Lastly, consider if you want your e-bike to include space for a laptop, bag, or groceries.
 If so, look for an e-bike that comes equipped with a rack for additional storage capacity.

 How Much Faster Is An Electric Bike?

 The average cycling speed on a traditional bike for city riding is 11 to 12 mph.
-With an e-bike, you can go almost twice as fast with less effort because you can hit 20 or 28 mph before the pedal assist stops.
+With an e-bike, you can go almost twice as fast with less effort because you can hit 20 or 28 mph before the pedal assists stops.

 What Are The Benefits Of Riding An Electric Bike?